Access factsheets providing information on employment law issues for Ireland

 Great Britain: Children and Families Act 2014 and regulations

-There are a range of codes of practice usually issued by either the Labour Relations Agency, or the Equality Commission for Northern Ireland or the Department of Employment and Learning for Northern Ireland.
+There are a range of codes of practice usually issued by either the Labour Relations Agency, or the Equality Commission for Northern Ireland and previously by the Department for Employment and Learning for Northern Ireland.
 The provisions of some of these do vary significantly from equivalent codes of practice in Great Britain, some of them being much longer and more detailed.
 In particular the Fair Employment in Northern Ireland code of practice relating to discrimination on grounds of religious belief or political opinion includes significant details about monitoring, recruitment and appointments which need to be taken into account.

 The principal codes of practice currently in force are:

 - Code of practice on disclosure of information to trade unions for collective bargaining purposes - Issued by Labour Relations Agency

 - Code of practice on time off for trade union duties and activities - Issued by Labour Relations Agency

 - Code of practice on disciplinary and grievance procedures - Issued by Labour Relations Agency Fair employment in Northern Ireland code of practice - Issued by Equality Commission for Northern Ireland